The Lie You Mistook for Truth

 And somewhere in the middle of all that, you may have drawn a conclusion about yourself that was never yours to carry.

-That is one of the saddest things about false beliefs.
+That is one of the quiet sorrows of false beliefs.
 They often begin in moments when you needed tenderness most.
 Instead of receiving understanding, you received confusion.
 Instead of learning truth, you learned adaptation.
 Instead of being mirrored clearly, you were handed distortion and asked to wear it like skin.

 This is how lies become life patterns.

-Not because they are powerful in themselves, but because unexamined beliefs quietly influence everything.
+Not because they are stronger than truth, but because unexamined beliefs can quietly influence everything.

 A lie believed long enough can feel like personality.